MarcoEidinger/SwiftPlantUML/README.md

 $ cd SwiftPlantUML
 $ make install
 ```

+### Note: Working with Multiple Swift Versions

+SwiftPlantUML hooks into SourceKit and therefore needs a Swift toolschain.

+You should always run SwiftPlantUML with the same toolchain you use to compile your code.

+You may want to override SwiftPlantUML's default Swift toolchain if you have multiple toolchains or Xcodes installed.

+Here's the order in which SwiftPlantUML determines which Swift toolchain to use:

+- `$XCODE_DEFAULT_TOOLCHAIN_OVERRIDE`
+- `$TOOLCHAIN_DIR or $TOOLCHAINS`
+- `xcrun -find swift`
+- `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`
+- `/Applications/Xcode-beta.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`
+- `~/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`
+- `~/Applications/Xcode-beta.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain`

+`sourcekitd.framework` is expected to be found in the usr/lib/ subdirectory of the value passed in the paths above.

+So if you encounter **Fatal error: Loading sourcekitd.framework/Versions/A/sourcekitd failed** then please check result of `xcode-select -p` to see if that directory subsequently contains a Swift toolschain.
+You can use `sudo xcode-select -s <pathToYourXcodeInstallation>` to rectify the situation, e.g.

+`sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`

 ## Configuration
 Configure SwiftPlantUML by adding a `.swiftplantuml.yml` file from the directory you'll run SwiftPlantUML from.
 Note: the same configuration options can be set programmatically with `Configuration`.